 Within its mildly creamy texture, you'll uncover tones of melon and mango.
 You can also pick out faint hints of pineapple.

 The crafty Yaegaki Nigori pairs superbly with bold & spicy foods as well as desserts.

 Rihaku Dreamy Clouds

-This light-bodied and dry nigori uses a rice grain polished to 59% of its original size, a feat that’s uncommon among unfiltered sakes.
+This light-bodied and dry nigori uses a rice grain polished to 59% of its original size.
+It's feat often reserved for premium sake and uncommon among unfiltered sakes.

 Rihaku Dreamy Clouds brings forth a notable complexity and brightness often missing in nigori sake.
 It flaunts whispers of plum, roasted nuts, and a splash of yuzu, a tangy Asian citrus fruit.

 Paired with spicy & salty fish and seafood, this high-quality nigori truly shines.

 A brighter-than-average sweetness pervades every drop of Kurosawa Nigori.
 Brewed in the alpine Nagano Prefecture, this creamy nigori-zake delivers fruity aromatics.
 They reminisce of green apple and nectarines.

 As you sip this junmai nigori, you'll grasp a dash of melon infused with cucumber.

 The medium body of Kurosawa Nigori makes it the perfect companion for spicy shrimp, scallop or squid dishes.
 It also pairs well with BBQ'ed meat.